mindspore-lab/mindone/examples/kohya_sd_scripts/Limitations.md

         self.text_encoders = text_encoders
         self.text_encoders = unet

-        # modified from `create_modules` method, but more than creation, once we find the traget we replace the module
+        # modified from `create_modules` method, but more than creation, once we find the target we replace the module
         def replace_modules(...):
             ...
         # search unet and text encoders TARGET_REPLACE_MODULE and replace respective LoRA modules